dilyn-corner/KISS-kde/README.md

 problems with this.
 If you take umbridge with this hard fact, perhaps reflect on why you want KDE in the first place?

+The qt dependency includes packages which overlap with community, like `qt5`.
+Additionally, `qt5` requires packages from community at build time.
+If a package in community has been changed, it will be forked into this repository.
+As a result, you should place this repository in your `$KISS_PATH` __before__ community.

 #### Prerequisites